thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Chance for oversized garrison - if aggro is high, there is a chance that garrison will be more populated and better armed
 - Rocket Camera (Game Options)
 - Tune weather and fog options (Environment tab in commander menu)
+- (CUP, 3CB Factions, RHS) Additional vehicle categories in Vehicle Black Market

 ### Changes
 - Overhauled rebel progression - buying some vehicles at vehicle box, establishing outposts or hiring some squad types are bound to war level and/or captured points
 - UI/UX overhaul - new commander menu, all others menus were remade on new UI framework
 - Assign As Loot Vehicle replaced with Create Loot Crate action (use flagpole on outpost or vehicle box on HQ) due to design inconsistencies
 - Disbanding outposts now refunds correct HR and money value (100% HR and 75% money)
-- Artillery triggers aircraft counterattacks too (same as it already works with mortars)
+- Artillery triggers counterattacks too (same as it already works with mortars)
 - Fixed some exploits and bugs in Kill Collaborationist and Destroy Artillery tasks
 - AI Limit option changed from 200 to 300
 - Moved Artillery Support menu from Shift+Y to AI Management submenu